Trending Topics

 “No thanks,” I stated.

-In today's climate, I am sure you have fielded calls to come in for additional hours.
+With many agencies and departments under-staff, I am sure you have fielded calls to come in for additional hours.
 How do you respond to questions about your availability for open shifts?

 Justifying or rationalizing your decision to decline an open shift is unnecessary and counter-productive.
 We are all busy.
 We are all sleep deprived.
 We are all trying to balance work with family obligations and personal interests.
 None of us want to have EMS burnout.

-Giving a long-winded and wandering explanation may unintentionally be interpreted as low commitment to the organization or making poor choices away from work.
-Also, an explanation only prolongs the dispatcher or supervisor's effort to cover the shift.
-Just say "no."
+Giving a long-winded and wandering explanation may unintentionally be interpreted as a low commitment to the organization or making poor choices away from work.
+Also, an explanation only prolongs the dispatcher or supervisor’s effort to cover the shift.
+Just say “no.”

 It’s OK to say no to overtime